torypayne/nathan-and-tory/README.md

 A simple one page site that keeps track of some basic stuff that happening in San Francisco and the Sunshine Coast.

 Initially, this will just be weather and time from APIs.
-We'll ideally add a webscraper or API access to get Arizmendi daily pizza (San Francisco) and fuel prices (Sunshine Coast).
+There's also a random motivational quote to connect the pieces.
+We may eventually add a webscraper or API access to get Arizmendi daily pizza (San Francisco) and fuel prices (Sunshine Coast), or we might just keep things simple.